-GOP Senator On Defense As WNBA Team She Co-Owns Embraces 'Black Lives Matter'
+GOP Senator On Defense As WNBA Team She Co-Owns Embraces Black Lives Matter

-Sports, race and politics have come together to create a political challenge for Georgia Republican Sen. Kelly Loeffler, who co-owns the Atlanta Dream, the city's WNBA team.
+Sports, race and politics have come together to create a political challenge for Republican Sen. Kelly Loeffler of Georgia, who co-owns the Atlanta Dream, the city's WNBA team.

-Loeffler, who's facing a tough election this fall, has drawn scrutiny for calling on the league's commissioner to drop its support of the Black Lives Matter movement.
-The WNBA and its union have decided to put "Black Lives Matter" and "Say Her Name" slogans on warm-up gear and opening weekend team uniforms.
+Loeffler, who's facing a tough election this fall, has drawn scrutiny for calling on the league's commissioner to drop support of the Black Lives Matter movement.
+The WNBA and its union have decided to put "Black Lives Matter" and "Say Her Name" slogans on warmup gear and opening weekend team uniforms.

 "The truth is, we need less — not more politics in sports," Loeffler wrote in a letter to WNBA Commissioner Cathy Engelbert last week.
 "In a time when polarizing politics is as divisive as ever, sports has the power to be a unifying antidote."